dhbalaji/docusauras-dhbalaji-blog/docs/Toastmasters-club/leadership/meeting-roles.md

 If you have come across a book or related article from Toastmasters International, you may share it to fill time.

 This concludes our meeting for today.
 Until we meet again, keep speaking, keep growing, and keep inspiring.
 The meeting is officially adjourned!

+---

+## General Evaluator

+### Opening (3–4 min)

+Good [morning/afternoon/evening] fellow Toastmasters and guests.
+My role as General Evaluator is similar to a movie critic—but for today’s meeting.
+I’ll be looking at the big picture: what worked well, what could be improved, and how we can make our next meeting even better.

+**Role Explanation (30 sec)**

+> While the speech evaluators focus on individual speakers, I evaluate the entire meeting—from the start time, agenda flow, and energy, to how each role player performed.
+My goal is not just to find gaps, but to highlight strengths.

+Call on role players (Ah Counter, Grammarian, Timer) to explain their roles to the audience.

+### Closing (3–4 min)

+Call on role players (5–6 min):

+- Invite Speech Evaluators to give their evaluations (if not already done in meeting flow).
+- Invite Ah Counter, Grammarian, Timer, and any other meeting role players to present their reports.
+- Acknowledge their contributions.

+**Structure:**

+- **Strengths:**
+  - Meeting started on time / smooth transitions / engaging Table Topics / positive energy
+- **Opportunities:**
+  - Time management / stronger openings & closings / audience engagement tips
+- **Suggestions:**
+  - One or two actionable improvements for the next meeting

+> That concludes my evaluation.
+Remember, feedback is the breakfast of champions—and judging by today’s meeting, we’ve got a very healthy breakfast habit.
+Back to you, Toastmaster of the Day.

+---

+## Note

+A quick note on two very special roles — Toastmaster of the Day and Topics Master.
+These are not ‘read-from-a-script’ positions.
+They are the meeting’s flavour-makers.
+The TMOD sets the theme, mood, and flow, while the Topics Master brings spontaneity and energy.
+If we start handing out fixed scripts for them, we remove the room for personal stories, experiments, and those delightful surprises that make meetings memorable.
+So, think of these roles as an open canvas — the more you colour them with your own ideas, the more vibrant our meeting becomes.